Nesdood007/CSCE240S2017/README.md

-# CSCE240S2017
+# Tutorial and Examples for C++
+## CSCE 240 at UofSC

-This is meant to assist in the learning of the C++ programming Language.
+This is a brief guide to using C++ as specified by the CSCE240 class at the University of South Carolina.